International Relations and Politics BA

 By your final year you'll be ready to carry out your own independent research, with our support, alongside your choice of taught modules.
 You'll learn about the cutting-edge research we're doing in the department.

-- Study abroad - We offer you the chance to study abroad for part of your degree at one of our partner universities, in either your second year or as a sandwich year.
+- Study abroad - We offer you the chance to study abroad for part of your degree at one of our partner universities.
 Locations include USA, Australia, Europe, Hong Kong, Singapore or Canada.

-- Employment experience - You will have the opportunity to undertake a year in employment as a sandwich year.
-It is a great way to apply the skills you have developed in your degree and to prepare you for employment when you graduate.
+- Employment experience - You will have the opportunity to undertake a placement year.
+It's a great way to apply the skills you have developed in your degree and to prepare you for employment when you graduate.